CLI Reference

 --source-subpath <path>Repo subpath for context-source setup

---source-auth-token-ref <ref>env: or file: credential reference for source repo auth
+--source-auth-token-ref <ref>env: or file: credential reference for source repo auth or Notion integration token

 --source-url <url>Source service URL for Metabase or Looker

---source-api-key-ref <ref>env: or file: API key reference for Metabase or Notion
+--source-api-key-ref <ref>env: or file: API key reference for Metabase

 --source-client-id <id>Looker client id